Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Training approaches for multimodal and extended-mode distributions

 \subsection{Adiabatic retraining}

 Distributions over field configurations in lattice QFT generically have tunable parameters that can be used to adjust their complexity, such as the lattice volume (i.e.~the number of degrees of freedom in the discretized field) and the lattice action parameters.
-Previous works~\cite{Boyda:2020hsi,DelDebbio:2021qwf} have exploited this dependence to more easily and efficiently train models using transfer learning or ``retraining'', wherein a model trained targeting some easier-to-approximate set of parameters is used to initialize the training for harder ones, rather than training a model for the more difficult target from a random initialization.
+A standard technique exploits this dependence to more easily and efficiently train models using transfer learning or ``retraining'', wherein a model trained targeting some easier-to-approximate set of parameters is used to initialize the training for harder ones, rather than training a model for the more difficult target from a random initialization.
 The obvious generalization is to vary the parameters epoch-by-epoch over some trajectory through parameter space over the course of training.

 In an adiabatic retraining scheme, we attempt to vary the target action parameters sufficiently slowly that the model being trained remains a good approximation of the target distribution throughout training, even as the target distribution changes.
 This is possible as long as the target distribution changes smoothly with the parameters, the model is sufficiently expressive for all parameters along the trajectory, and the model parameters can change smoothly to track the changing target (or at least that any abrupt reconfiguration is not too violent).
-Applied to multimodal distributions, this method requires choosing a trajectory through action parameter space which changes the model sufficiently close to adiabatically to train from a unimodal phase into a multimodal one.
+Applied to distributions with nontrivial mode structure, this method requires choosing a trajectory through action parameter space which changes the model sufficiently close to adiabatically to train from a simple unimodal phase into a multimodal/extended-mode one.